Mission & Values

 • Approaches our daily operations, programming, and the interpretation of Isaiah Zagar’s art with a lighthearted, celebratory attitude.
 We believe in working hard while still maintaining levity and humor.

-• Philadelphia’s Magic Gardens will ensure that exhibitions, residencies and programs include a concerted focus on contributions of people of color and Black communities.
-Specifically, at least 40% of our programming will feature Black artists.
-Additionally, at least 75% of our overall programming will feature people of color, women, or members of the queer community.
+• PMG focuses on contributions of the BIPOC community for our exhibitions, residencies, and programs.
+We strive to ensure that at least 40% of our programming features Black artists, and that at least 75% of our overall programming features people of color, women, or members of the queer community.

-• Philadelphia’s Magic Gardens will seek out and provide ongoing professional development opportunities for board and staff members, and will prioritize staff members who are people of color for these opportunities.
+• PMG commits to seeking and providing ongoing professional development opportunities for board and staff members, and prioritizes staff members who are people of color for these opportunities.

 Philadelphia’s Magic Gardens respectfully recognizes that it is located on the ancestral homeland of the Lenape.